Ruben Mejia is the grower and owner at Villa Clara Coffee in the Caldas region, Colombia.

 The introduction to Jiffy

 Ruben got informed about Jiffy through a distributor in Colombia.
 He started to find out more about our work with Coffee and the developments currently undergoing with Cenicafe (Research institute for Coffee) and the National Coffee Federation.
 He was interested on a commercial trial with the idea to implement Jiffy Pellets for Coffee at his own farm.

 Trials and measurable results

 Everything started with a trial that took place in December 2018, from there all the planning to develop the infrastructure and necessary support was established.
 We worked closely with him in every step of the process and today his plants are already in the field showing vigorous growth.
 We implemented with him the protocol developed by Cenicafe with technical support from Jiffy.
 He was specially surprised with the (time)savings he had during planting and internal transportation within his farm.
 This was a saving close to 22% in production costs compared to traditional polybag with soil.
-He was also surprised for the development of the plants during the first months at the field.
+He was also surprised about the development of the plants during the first months at the field.

 The new normal

-Currently he is a very satisfied customer and even though coffee plants only start producing yields after 1.5 years at the ground, he is happy with the vegetative development the plants are showing so far.
+Currently he is a very satisfied customer and even though coffee plants only start producing yields after 1.5 years in the field, he is happy with the vegetative development the plants are showing so far.
 He also has gone with us to visit the Cenicafe trials, where 4-year-old plants are already showing excellent yields comparable to smaller Jiffy pellet sizes and regular polybags with soil plants.

 Coffee for the future